“The most dangerous kind of waste is the waste we do not recognize.”

 3. ABC Control

-Sometimes known as selective inventory control method, ABC control analysis classifies a wide range of inventory items such as manufactured goods, spare parts, unfinished goods or finished goods into three categories – A, B and C.
+Sometimes known as the selective inventory control method, ABC control analysis classifies a wide range of inventory items such as manufactured goods, spare parts, unfinished goods, or finished goods into three categories – A, B, and C.

 A-level products are critically important and are usually included in the top 20% of the products that contribute approx. 80% of sales.